 Neurodegenerative Diseases and Disorders is a bimonthly journal and accepts high-quality papers in the form of either short reports or articles from a broad spectrum of scientific research areas ranging from molecular and cell biology to neuroscience, pharmacology, genetics and clinical sciences.

-Journal of Neurodegenerative Diseases is a peer-reviewed, open access journal that publishes original research articles, review articles, and clinical studies related to all aspects of neurodegenerative diseases.
+Journal of Neurodegenerative Diseases and Disorders is a peer-reviewed, open access journal that publishes original research articles, review articles, and clinical studies related to all aspects of neurodegenerative diseases.
 To submit manuscript send us an e-mail attachment to the Editorial Office at [email protected] or through online submission at insightjournals

 Neurodegenerative diseases are incurable conditions that are result of the progressive degeneration and/or death of nerve cells/ neurons.
 Neurodegenerative diseases affect many of your body's activities, such as balance, movement, talking, breathing, and heart function.
 Many of these diseases are genetic but they can also be caused by some medical condition such as alcoholism, a tumor, or a stroke or even by toxins, chemicals, and viruses.